ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 !!! caution

-    Never give `activity_log/read` permission to Anonymous role, even with the owner limitation, as this role is shared among all unauthenticated users.
+    Do not assign `activity_log/read` permission to the Anonymous role, even with the owner limitation, because this role is shared among all unauthenticated users.

 ## PHP API